 Yes, there is plenty to support Young Inventors’ Program educators!
 The pandemic year of 2020, allowed us to examine our resources and enhance our digital materials, so now there are more ways to lead students, differentiate learning and teach in both traditional and novel ways.

-Find resources to help you implement the YIP curriculum, host an Invention Fair, and share best practices.
-If you register your school/program, you will receive exclusive access to more resources and live trainings and webinars.
+Find resources to help you implement the YIP curricula, host an Invention Fair, and share best practices.
+If you register your school/program, you will receive exclusive access to more tools as well as live trainings and webinars.

 The YIP Inventors’ Journal provides space for students to journal, brainstorm, and record their invention journey.
 Journals include valuable documents to mark important milestones in the invention process as well as ample space for drawing and note taking.
 Journals align with the YIP curriculum, but can be used as a general logbook to record any invention process.
-Journals fit all grade levels, and are available in print or digitally where information can be added directly from any device.
+Journals are tailored for each YIP grade level.
+Choose the journal that corresponds to the program you are leading.
+Journals are available in print or digitally where information can be added directly from any device.
 Both hard copy and digital versions of the journal will be accepted at the regional and national level competitions.

 You may choose to run your YIP program without journals; however students competing in the Northern New England Invention Convention and Invention Convention U.S. Nationals are required to present an invention journal or notebook that documents their process.

 Inventor Journals may be requested in a YIP Pack Order, or are available with lesson plans and materials.

 Here are more teaching tools and resources to assist educators as you lead your YIP programs.

 - YIPLit Educator Guide